Home Destinations The Ghost Towns of Barbazzano and Portesone (La Spezia)

 The abandonment

 At the beginning of the fourteenth century, the struggles between Guelphs and Ghibellines handed over the entire territory of Ameglia and Barbazzano to the noble Genoese family of Doria.
 It then passed under the dominion of Castruccio Castracani degli Antelminelli, lord of Lucca.
 Finally, again to Genoa.
-There is no news of the village throughout the fifteenth century.
+The village was not mentioned in the fifteenth century.
 Citations in documents began again at the beginning of the sixteenth century.
 At that time, Barbazzano was under the ownership of Tellaro, marking a significant shift from the medieval era when Tellaro relied on the village upstream.

 Legend has it that pirates, specifically the Catalan Moors, destroyed Barbazzano on a Christmas night in the second half of the sixteenth century.
 Given that the tradition associated the Catalan Moors with pirates in general, it’s possible that the people who destroyed Barbazzano were actually the inhabitants of Portovenere.
 They were in fact famous infestors of the seas.
 Despite the renunciation of feudal rights in favor of Tellaro, the church of San Giorgio in Barbazzano remained active.
 Only at the end of 1500 did it close.